MatthewAKelly/MIDWebService/README.md

 # MIDWebService
 MIDWebService

 MID Web Service.
 Written by Matthew Kelly and David Reitter.
 Uses SQL Alchemy Library for Python.
+Luke Maurits' feedformatter.py is also used and that code is included in this repository for convenience.
+Luke Maurits can be found here: https://github.com/lmaurits

 feed.py: Interprets URL requests from the server, interfaces with the SQL database, and passes HTML back.